Waaal/BobaOS/doc/driver/disk_ata_pio.md

 ## Primary/Secondary
 Disk controller chips support 2 ATA buses per chip.
 These two are called primary and secondary.
 The IO-ports of the Primary and Secondary drives are standardized.
-When the system boots the PCI dosk controller is in Legacy/Compability mode and supports these standardized IO-port settings.
+When the system boots the PCI disk controller is in Legacy/Compability mode and supports these standardized IO-port settings.

 W = write mode.
 R = read mode